 If you’ve only got a minute:

-- Consider factors such as location, size and proximity to public transport carefully as they can add a premium to the cost of your home.
+- Consider factors such as location, size and proximity to public transport and amenities carefully as they can add a premium to the cost of your home.

 - Make use of DBS MyHome planning tools to help you on your home purchase journey.